mallikasdishes/github.io/_posts/2019-02-19-dondakaya-chutney.md

 recipe:
   title: "Dondakaya Chutney"
   excerpt: "Dondakaya (Tindora, or Ivy Gourd) is a vegetable from Gourd family that grows on a vine in a tropical weather."
   description: "Dondakaya (Tindora, or Ivy Gourd) is a vegetable from Gourd family that grows on a vine in a tropical weather.
-The Dondakaya Chutney is typically served with Rice and/or Rotis/Chapathis.
+The Dondakaya Chutney is typically served with Rice and/or Rotis/Chapathis."
   cook_time: "15 minutes"
   prep_time: "20 minutes"
   servings: "5 to 6 Adults"
-  difficulty: Medium difficulty
+  difficulty: "Medium difficulty"
   ingredients_markdown: |-
       * DondaKayalu (Tindora) - 15 count
       * Chana Dal - 1 1/2 tsp